How to become a more accurate, holistic thinker (and decision maker) by adding noise to our beliefs and mental models.

 Adding this ‘noise’ to our mental ‘training data’ (epistemic regularization) pushes us to consider possibilities we haven’t encountered and prepares us for surprises that may lurk around the corner of the unknown future.
 It might feel uncomfortable and arbitrary at times, but remember, it’s this very discomfort of upsetting our current beliefs that keeps our cognitive engines in top shape, ready to face the uncertainties of life.

 Let’s be clear here, though.
 Epistemic regularization doesn’t imply surrendering to chronic doubt or wallowing in a whirlpool of indecisiveness where everything is equally probable.
 Instead, it nudges us towards probabilistic maturity.
 It’s about the wisdom in understanding the vastness of what we don’t know, the courage to face uncertainty head-on, and the willingness to adapt and grow.
+The ability to make decisions with confidence.

 So, let’s learn to befriend uncertainty, to revel in the delightful symphony of ‘noise’ by embracing the power of not-knowing.